How to save fuel – the ultimate guide

 Driving with an open window also has a similar effect.

 Yes, it does.
-Don’t use your air conditioning unless you really have to as it uses engine power and therefore increases fuel consumption.
+Don’t use your air conditioning unless you really have to as it uses engine power and therefore increases fuel consumption - this is more of a problem in older cars than the newest, most efficient air-con systems.

 This goes for heat as well as cooling, so try to dress for the weather, even inside your car, if fuel efficiency is a big concern.